It's 2:14 AM. Somebody walks out of a bar, or off a night shift, and their car is gone. They find the sign on the fence and call the number on it.

 | Average value of a home-services call | $150–$600+ |

-Now layer towing on top.
-Your calls cluster after hours, when the phone is busiest and least staffed.
-Many are emergencies, so the caller will not wait.
-And a chunk are release calls where the caller has no choice but to reach you, so a miss turns into a review instead of a lost job.
-Whatever the small-business average is, a towing line that misses nights is on the wrong side of it.
+Now layer parking enforcement on top.
+Your release calls cluster after hours, when the phone is busiest and least staffed.
+The caller usually has no choice but to reach you, so a miss turns into a walk-in dispute or a review instead of a lost job to a competitor.
+Whatever the small-business average is, a release line that misses nights is on the wrong side of it.

 The monthly cost of answering the phone is easy to see.
 The cost of not answering it never shows up on an invoice, so it never gets managed.
 That's exactly why it grows.